Xie An

-Early career
+Background and early career

 Xie An's father Xie Pou (謝裒) was a minister in the Jin government.
-When Xie An was a child, he had already impressed the Jin officials Huan Yi (Huan Wen's father), Wang Meng, and Wang Dao with his talent.
+When Xie An was a child, he had already impressed the Jin officials Huan Yi (Huan Wen's father), (Note: Huan had compared a three-year-old Xie to Wang Cheng (grandson of Wang Chang) from the Wang clan of Taiyuan.
+Wang Cheng was sometimes known as "Wang Donghai" as he had a stint as an Inner Attendant in Donghai Commandery.)
+Wang Meng (Wang Muzhi's father), and Wang Dao with his talent.
 He later served as a low-level assistant to the chancellor, but he later quit from governmental service and effectively became a hermit, and he repeatedly rejected governmental commissions.
 However, by popular reputation, the people had great expectations of him.

 He taught his children and the children of his siblings literature, philosophy and debate.
 His favourite niece was Xie Daoyun, who would become famous as a writer and debater.
 She would later defend him against criticism from Huan Xuan.

 It was not, however, until his brother Xie Wan, a governor and a general, was defeated in battle in 359 and reduced to commoner status, that Xie An considered reentering governmental service.
+(Note: Earlier, their cousin Xie Shang had died in June 357.
+Xie Shang's sister was the mother of Chu Suanzi, Emperor Kang's empress and Emperor Mu's mother.
+She was also empress dowager from Emperor Mu's reign until her death in July 384.)
 He went to see the general Huan Wen, who had been impressed with him previously, and Huan took him in as an assistant.
-However, he did not share in Huan's plan to take over imperial title.
-When Emperor Jianwen died in 372, Huan recommended Xie to be one of the key officials in the imperial government, but instead of controlling the imperial government on Huan's behalf, Xie soon joined forces with Wang Tanzhi to deny Huan the official title of regent for Emperor Jianwen's 10-year-old son Emperor Xiaowu, instead inviting Emperor Xiaowu's cousin, Emperor Kang's wife Empress Dowager Chu to serve as regent.
+However, he did not share in Huan's plan to usurp the imperial title.
+When Emperor Jianwen died in 372, Huan recommended Xie to be one of the key officials in the imperial government.
+But, instead of controlling the imperial government on Huan's behalf, Xie soon joined forces with Wang Tanzhi to deny Huan the official title of regent for Emperor Jianwen's 10-year-old son Emperor Xiaowu.
+Instead, Wang and Xie invited Empress Dowager Chu, the wife of Emperor Xiaowu's cousin, Emperor Kang, to serve as regent.
 Huan therefore resented Xie and Wang.